Body building during a pandemic

 |0

-This work, Body building during a pandemic, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Body building during a pandemic, by Vincent Byrd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT